Cash Flow Real Estate Investors

-If you are among the Cash Flow Real Estate Investors, your number one objective and the first thing you will want to determine is, “will your cash flow be sustainable?”
+If you are among the Cash Flow Real Estate Investors, your number one objective and the first thing you will want to determine is, "will your cash flow be sustainable?"
+None of the so-called investment gurus ever talks about this so it bears repeating!
+"WILL YOUR CASH FLOW BE SUSTAINABLE?"

 When investing in cash flow properties the following types of properties and locations will represent your search.
 It, of course, starts with the obvious, a well-priced property.
 BUT your search should continue far beyond a low priced property!
 Here are some attributes that should be incorporated into the makeup of a cash flow property: